Asymptotic Implied Volatility at the Second Order with Application to the SABR Model: Diffusion equation in covariant form

 where $\Gamma^j_{ik}$ are the \emph{Christoffel symbols}.
 The action on tensors with more indices is obtained by acting on all indices with the Christoffel symbols.
 Christoffel symbols can be computed from the metric as

 A fundamental property of the Levi-Civita connection is the covariance of the metric:

 The metric is used to transforms vectors into 1-forms and conversely, \emph{i.e.} lowering or raising indices:

-The numéraire gauge freedom is handled through a $\mathbb{R}$-valued connection\footnote{ This connection is similar to the connection which described the electromagnetic potential, except that the fibre of the gauge bundle is $\mathbb{R}$ instead of $U(1)$.
-This causes a difference of a factor $i$ in equations.} with spatial and time components given by a 1-form $A_i$ and a scalar\footnote{ There is a breaking of symmetry between time and spatial directions.
+The numéraire gauge freedom is handled through a line bundle $\mathcal{L}$ (\emph{i.e.} with sections in $\mathbb{R}$).
+Geometrically, $P$ is a section of $\mathcal{L}$.
+A $\mathbb{R}$-valued connection\footnote{ This connection is similar to the connection which described the electromagnetic potential, except that the fibre of the gauge bundle is $\mathbb{R}$ instead of $U(1)$.
+This causes a difference of a factor $i$ in equations.} is defined with spatial and time components given by a 1-form $A_i$ and a scalar\footnote{ There is a breaking of symmetry between time and spatial directions.
 The diffusion equation can be seen as a non-relativistic limit of a pure wave equation in imaginary time.} $Q$:

 Under the change of numéraire

 these operators are covariant,

 provided that $A_i$ and $Q$ are shifted as